-In India, scorching summer start from April, here the requirement of AC comes in play.
+In India, scorching summer start in April, here the requirement of AC comes into play.
 The major part of India is suffering from high temperatures in the summertime.
-Air Conditioner is basically an electrical instrument that gives us cooling effect.
-An air conditioner is installed in the closed areas, either it’s your room, auditorium, shopping malls, etc.
+Air Conditioner is basically an electrical instrument that gives us a cooling effect.
+An air conditioner is installed in the closed areas, whether it’s your room, auditorium, shopping malls, etc.

 Also Read: Buying Guide to Choose Right AC